 About the documents

-The information from the MER reports are being combined with six other MER Project Selected Areas to provide a Basin-scale evaluation (led by the Commonwealth Scientific and Industrial Research Organisation (CSIRO)) of the outcomes of water for the environment.
+The information from these reports is being combined with other MER Project Selected Areas to provide a Basin-scale evaluation of the outcomes of water for the environment.

 Key results from the research projects also reported on include:

 - Edward-Kolety River physical habitat research project investigated the impacts of flow events on physical habitat of the riverbank in two reaches of the Edward-Kolety River and one reach in Colligen Creek.
 This study highlights the important role that historic flow patterns play on influencing future erosion events.
 In systems like the Edward-Kolety River, where historic flow patterns have led to excessive notching within channels, the influence of environmental water actions or unregulated flows on bank condition cannot be studied in isolation.
 If the management of operational flows does not change, then the potential benefits to bank condition as a result of environmental watering actions-will not materialise.
 If this is not possible to change operational flow delivery then environmental flow deliveries need to be designed with the position of the existing notch considered, with close attention to the rate of flow recession to minimise mass-failure events.